CurtisNewbie/spring-notes/IOC-notes.md

             } else {
                 String scopeName = mbd.getScope();
                 if (!StringUtils.hasLength(scopeName)) {
-                    throw new IllegalStateException("No scope name defined for bean ´" + beanName + "'");
+                    throw new IllegalStateException("...");
                 }

                 // 8)
                 Scope scope = this.scopes.get(scopeName);
                 if (scope == null) {
-                    throw new IllegalStateException("No Scope registered for scope name '" + scopeName + "'");
+                    throw new IllegalStateException("No Scope registered for ...");
                 }
                 try {
                     Object scopedInstance = scope.get(beanName, () -> {